ROCm/rocWMMA/docs/programmers-guide.rst

 The ``samples`` directory contains the sample codes for the following use cases:

-- ``samples/hipRTC_gemm.cpp``: For calling simple General Matrix Multiply (GEMM) algorithm demonstration without LDS memory usage and no transpose, from within the hipRTC environment
+- ``samples/hipRTC_gemm.cpp``: For calling simple General Matrix Multiply (GEMM) algorithm demonstration without LDS memory usage and no transpose, from within the hipRTC environment.

-- ``samples/simple_sgemv.cpp``: For calling simple matrix multiply-accumulate with a vector demonstration, without LDS and no transpose for single-precision floating point types
+- ``samples/simple_sgemv.cpp``: For calling simple matrix multiply-accumulate with a vector demonstration, without LDS and no transpose for single-precision floating point types.

-- ``samples/simple_dgemv.cpp``: For calling simple matrix multiply-accumulate with a vector demonstration, without LDS and no transpose for double-precision floating point types
+- ``samples/simple_dgemv.cpp``: For calling simple matrix multiply-accumulate with a vector demonstration, without LDS and no transpose for double-precision floating point types.

-- ``samples/simple_sgemm.cpp``: For calling simple GEMM algorithm demonstration without LDS memory usage and no transpose for single-precision floating point types
+- ``samples/simple_sgemm.cpp``: For calling simple GEMM algorithm demonstration without LDS memory usage and no transpose for single-precision floating point types.

-- ``samples/simple_dgemm.cpp``: For calling simple GEMM algorithm demonstration without LDS memory usage and no transpose for double-precision floating point types
+- ``samples/simple_dgemm.cpp``: For calling simple GEMM algorithm demonstration without LDS memory usage and no transpose for double-precision floating point types.

-- ``samples/simple_hgemm.cpp``: For calling simple GEMM algorithm demonstration without LDS memory usage and no transpose for half-precision floating point types
+- ``samples/simple_hgemm.cpp``: For calling simple GEMM algorithm demonstration without LDS memory usage and no transpose for half-precision floating point types.

-- ``samples/perf_sgemm.cpp``: For calling the high performing multi-block GEMM algorithm demonstration with LDS memory, macro tile collaboration, data reuse and optimized pipeline for single-precision floating point types
+- ``samples/perf_sgemm.cpp``: For calling the high performing multi-block GEMM algorithm demonstration with LDS memory, macro tile collaboration, data reuse and optimized pipeline for single-precision floating point types.

-- ``samples/perf_dgemm.cpp``: For calling the high performing multi-block GEMM algorithm demonstration with LDS memory, macro tile collaboration, data reuse and optimized pipeline for double-precision floating point types
+- ``samples/perf_dgemm.cpp``: For calling the high performing multi-block GEMM algorithm demonstration with LDS memory, macro tile collaboration, data reuse and optimized pipeline for double-precision floating point types.

-- ``samples/perf_hgemm.cpp``: For calling the high performant multi-block GEMM algorithm demonstration with LDS memory, macro tile collaboration, data reuse and optimized pipeline for half-precision floating point types
+- ``samples/perf_hgemm.cpp``: For calling the high performant multi-block GEMM algorithm demonstration with LDS memory, macro tile collaboration, data reuse and optimized pipeline for half-precision floating point types.

-- ``samples/simple_dlrm.cpp``: For calling simple Deep Learning Recommendation Model (DLRM) for machine learning
+- ``samples/simple_dlrm.cpp``: For calling simple Deep Learning Recommendation Model (DLRM) for machine learning.

-- ``samples/common.hpp``: Common code used by all the above rocWMMA samples files
+- ``samples/common.hpp``: Common code used by all the above rocWMMA samples files.

 ``test`` directory
 ^^^^^^^^^^^^^^^^^^^^^^^